BadIdeaFactory/biffud.com/src/pages/projects/projects.page.md

 path: /projects
 title: Projects

-heading: All teh projects
+heading: Behold our greatness
-subheading: BIF has made some amazing things
+subheading: Wow, this is all so amazing.
 ---